How to host a toy swap or toy exchange (with swap invite wording)

 Got kids?
 Then you probably have toys.
 And if you’re like a lot of families, your kids have a lot of toys even if you try to be mindful of how many come in.

-Did you know that resource shows that less toys are actually more beneficial for kids (and let’s face it, parents and/or guardian’s mental health?)
+Did you know that research shows that less toys are actually more beneficial for kids (and let’s face it, parents and/or guardian’s mental health?)

 According to an Infant and Behavior Development study, fewer toys creates fewer distractions, which equals better learning.
 And since we know kids learn through play, this is important information.